 South Carolina down to 1 member of the Fortune 500 as SCE&G owner Scana drops off

-Utility owner SCANA Corp. dropped off the annual ranking of the nation’s top mega-corporations, which was released Monday.
+Utility owner SCANA Corp. dropped off the ranking, which was released Monday.

-The list is based on the yearly revenues of publicly traded U.S. companies.
+The annual list is based on the annual revenues of publicly traded U.S, companies.

-The Palmetto State is still represented on the list by Canadian-owned Domtar, which has its U.S. corporate offices in Fort Mill.
-The Montreal-based paper maker slipped from 394th place last year to the 436th spot, as its sales declined about 4 percent to $5.6 billion.
+The Palmetto State is now represented on the Fortune 500 only by Canadian-owned Domtar, which has its U.S. corporate offices in Fort Mill.
+It had enough revenue in 2011 to grab the 436th spot.

-SCANA said it first appeared on the Fortune 500 in 2001.
+SCANA said it first appeared on the list in 2001.

-“The Fortune 500 ranks companies solely on revenues generated and is not necessarily a barometer of financial health,” the company said in a written statement Monday.
+“The Fortune 500 ranks companies solely on revenues generated and is not necessarily a barometer of financial health,” the company said in a statement today.

-SCANA also said that its business is affected by fuel costs, and that 2011 revenue was down partly because of historically low natural gas rates.
+SCANA also noted that its business is affected by fuel costs, and that its 2011 revenue was down partially because of historically low natural gas rates.